sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 1. Click **Create**.

      Congratulations!
-You've successfully launched and configured Cloudbreak.
+You have successfully launched Cloudbreak and created a Cloudbreak credential.
 Now you can use Cloudbreak to [create clusters](azure-create.md).

 **Related Links**
 [CLI Tools](https://github.com/hortonworks/cloudbreak-azure-cli-tools/blob/master/cli_tools) (Hortonworks)